eightants/whisperify/README.md

 * Brand new features to learn even more about your listening habits

 To prioritise the development of any of these features, start a discussion on r/whisperify.

-## Public API
-As an open-source project, Whisperify is dedicated to give back.
-A public API is currently under works to provide endpoints to access audio feature analysis for Spotify users in over 70 countries and 16 personalities.
-Other endpoints are wrappers for the Spotify API combined with Whisperify's features: getting audio features for an album, getting clusters of genres for a user or artist, getting a recreated taste profile of a user.

-Current available endpoints are below.
-Base URL: `https://whisperify.net/api`
-* GET `/api/features/group/:category` will provide audio analysis for a group of users.
-Current supported categories are `all`, `country`, and `personality`.
-The plan is to allow more fine grain queries for specific countries and personalities.
-* GET `/api/features/user/:username` will provide audio analysis for a user if they are on Whisperify.
-* GET `/api/features/album/:album_id/:token` will provide audio analysis for an album on Spotify. `album_id` is the Spotify `id` of the album and `token` is the provided Spotify access token from the API, using one of the three authorization flows.
-* GET `/api/features/playlist/:playlist_id/:token` will provide audio analysis for a playlist on Spotify. `playlist_id` is the Spotify `id` of the playlist and `token` is the provided Spotify access token from the API, using one of the three authorization flows.